-So you’ve purchased a targeted b2b email list and you’re ready to send email blasts to millions of inboxes.
+So you’ve purchased a targeted b2b email list and you’re ready to send an email blast to millions of inboxes.
 If only it were that easy.
 ISPs are very protective of their customers and careful when it comes to cold email blasts sent from new IPs.
 New IPs equal no sender score, and since ISPs have no record of you emailing the recipients on your list, they are reluctant to deliver bulk email to their inboxes.
 Most ISPs set limitations on how many emails can be delivered per day until a sending reputation is established.

-To be successful at sending email blasts at scale to non-permission based b2b email lists, you have to warm up your IP addresses.
+To send a successful email blast at scale to non-permission based b2b email lists, you have to warm up your IP addresses.
 Begin the IP warm-up process by sending email volume slowly and consistently over a period of time so you can begin to build a sender reputation with Internet Service Providers.
 Sending large email blasts too quickly from a new IP is a sure sign of a “spammer”, and your IPs will be blocked quickly.

-The million-dollar question is how long will this IP warm-up process take before you can send email blasts at scale.
+The million-dollar question is how long will this IP warm-up process take before you can send an email blast at scale.
 Unfortunately, there is no silver bullet solution to this question.
 The IP warm-up process can take anywhere from 4 to 8 weeks and maybe longer for consumer emails like Gmail, Yahoo, Hotmail, etc. Factors that affect the IP warm-up period include but are not limited to:

 Procuring a quality email list is extremely important when conducting email blasts.
 It is the foundation of a successful b2b email marketing campaign is built on and can make or break your marketing efforts.
 Clean your list to remove spam trappers, honey pots and invalid emails before beginning the warm-up process.
 Keep in mind that despite having a clean list you will still face deliverability issues because the recipients did not opt-in to receive communications from you.
 Make sure,